MrMoussie/ChessMate/Docs/RAD-Ass 2/RAD.md

 2. **Product features:**

-   This section describes the functionality that you want to have in your product such as the components used for the application and its functionality, appearance, performance in terms of speed/time, etc. You can specify them in the form of functional and non-functional requirements.
+   This section describes the functionality that you want to have in your product such as the components used for the application and its functionality, appearance, performance in terms of speed/time, etc. You can specify them in the form of functional and non-functional requirements. **The minimum number of requirements for your application should be 7 that includes the functional as well as non-functional requirements.**

    ​	**A.** **Functional requirements:**